I have learned so much since that day when Dominic left us suddenly for Heaven.

 Some of the things I know now are things I wish I didn’t know at all.

-Some serve me well-not only in how I respond to my own pain and loss-but also how I respond to the pain and loss in the lives of those I love.
+Many serve me well-not only in how I respond to my own pain and loss-but also how I respond to the pain and loss in the lives of those I love.

 - Not everyone leaves earth quickly.
 Some are ill for a long time.
 It’s natural for friends to want to stop by home or hospital to see a sick loved one and show support for the family.
 Please call ahead to see if it’s convenient.
 If it’s not, then don’t come.
 Respect that while it may feel like a reunion to you and others gathered in the living room or the waiting room it’s a very sober and frightening and stress-filled time for the family.
-Loud laughing and back-slapping are unwelcome reminders that the person in the bed can do neither.
+Loud laughing and back-slapping are often unwelcome reminders that the person in the bed can do neither.

 - Please don’t impose your desire to help on the family’s unwillingness to accept it.
 Offer-that’s wonderful and appreciated-but there may be circumstances you don’t know about that just make it hard or impossible for them to let you do what you would like to do.
 It’s really, really hard to use the limited energy available to politely turn down an offer.

-- When you stop by to pay respects, don’t overstay your welcome.
+- When you stop by to pay respects, try not to overstay your welcome.
 You’ll probably never notice that the family is working hard to extend hospitality and make small talk.
 It’s exhausting.
 You are not the only people “stopping by for a minute” while the family is trying to take care of funeral details.
 They are deciding on what clothes their loved one will be buried in, what photos to include in a memorial slide show, what will be served at dinner after the service, who will sing or speak or play a piano solo.
 There’s just no energy left for small talk.
 Express condolences, leave the dessert or congealed salad and leave them to the little bit of quiet they may enjoy before the next few days of crazy.

 - Take time to write notes of remembrance if you can.
 Facebook comments, text messages, emails, written notes or cards are wonderful!
 These can be gathered together, printed and saved as a beautiful tribute.